mistycheney/MouseBrainAtlas/doc/Demo.md

 This demo assumes a subject brain (DEMO999) is roughly globally aligned with the atlas (atlasV7).
-It shows how to:
+It shows how one can:
-- register 7N (facial motor nucleus) individually.
+- register 7N_L (facial motor nucleus) individually.
-- registers 3N_R and 4N_R as a group.
+- register 3N_R and 4N_R as a group.

 ---------------------------